metafacture/metafacture-core/CONTRIBUTING.md

 #### How Do I Submit A Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create new issue on the appropriate repository, [e.g. metafacture-core](https://github.com/metafacture/metafacture-core/issues/new).
+Create a new issue on the appropriate repository, [e.g. metafacture-core](https://github.com/metafacture/metafacture-core/issues/new).

 Explain the problem and include additional details to help maintainers reproduce the problem: